verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-clusterapi.md

 {{< /clipboard >}}
 </div>

-If the pod status is not `Running`, run the following command to identify the error:
+If the status of any of the pods is not `Running`, run the following command to identify the error:

 {{< clipboard >}}
 <div class="highlight">